 Choose A Dry And Dark Place

-You should always take into account that chainsaws as well as their elements suffer from sunlight and excessive moisture.
+You should always take into account that chainsaws as well as their elements suffer from sun’s rays and excessive moisture.

-If there is too much moisture in the storage area, the bar and the chain of your chainsaw can be damaged due to the appearance of corrosion and rust, which you won’t be happy to see when you take out your beloved instrument to apply it again.
+If your tool is stored improperly and there is too much moisture in the storage area, the bar and the chain of chainsaws can be damaged due to the appearance of corrosion and rust, which you won’t be happy to see when you take out your beloved instrument to apply it again.